hacoo/pyflight/README.md

 PyOpenGL: http://pyopengl.sourceforge.net/
 Freeglut: http://freeglut.sourceforge.net/docs/install.php

-This is an intimidating list, but hopefully you can easily install these using apt and / or pip.
-So, on Ubuntu/Debian Linux flavors, try:
+To install on Ubuntu Linux:

-sudo apt-get install python3.3 python3-pip python3-opengl freeglut3 python3-numpy
+> sudo apt-get install freeglut3-dev

-If you'd rather use Pip, first install Python 3, pip, and Freeglut, then:

-sudo pip3 install numpy
-sudo pip3 install pyopengl
+> pip3 install numpy pyopengl

-On my system (Linux Mint 17.2) all the required packages were easily available through standard apt repositories.
+This *SHOULD* get everything, but I haven't tested it yet on a clean stock system (so it might miss something).

 To run Pyflight on Mac OS X, you will need to install Freeglut, which I have not figured out how to do (since I don't own a Mac).
 If you get it working on Mac, let me know!